usrme/website/src/pages/posts/glee-in-2023.md

 Continuing with last year's [Learning Go](https://usrme.xyz/posts/hullabaloo-with-2022/#learning-go) section, I've continued to double down on learning it, so much so that I requested to take the lead solo to rewrite a critical system at work that was previously a mix of Go _and_ Python to just Go.
 On top of that I've kept trying to improve [Cometary](https://github.com/usrme/cometary) and [Wishlist Lite](https://github.com/usrme/wishlistlite), both of which serve as a wonderful test bed in a familiar codebase.
 (Wishlist Lite also got [its first feature request](https://github.com/usrme/wishlistlite/issues/30) in July that wasn't by me, which just made my heart melt!)
 During all of that Go writing I also wanted to get a little bit of Python in and released a [Powerline segment for Tailscale](https://github.com/usrme/powerline-tailscale).

 There is also a secret Go project in the works that is a little less derivative in terms of its core functionality.
-Whereas both of the Go projects above where inspired by existing solutions and were just adapted to fit my own needs (and to learn!), this one will be something I haven't yet come across.
+Whereas both of the Go projects above were inspired by existing solutions and were just adapted to fit my own needs (and to learn!), this one will be something I haven't yet come across.
 I hope to write this in a way where at the end I feel like I can really hold my own with Go.

 ### Learning Kubernetes